-MEDICAL INSURANCE BILLING AND CODING Credential Clock Hours Credit Units Length Campuses Version Diploma 560 35 6 months Atlanta, Dekalb, Jonesboro, Marietta, Norcross 1-0 No longer er rolling new stude ants in this version n of the progr am New students at will be enrolled in the Medical Insurance Billing and Coding p rogram on
+MEDICAL INSURANCE BILLING AND CODING Credential Clock Hours Credit Units Length Campuses Version Diploma 560 35 6 months Dekalb, Jonesboro, Marietta, Norcross 1-0 No longer er rolling new stud ents in this version on of the prog ram.
+New students at will be enrolled in the Medical Insurance Billing and Codin g program

-^{}No longer enrolling new students in this version of the program.
-New students at will be enrolled in the Medical Insurance Billing and Coding program or the preceding pages.
+No longer enrolling new students in this version of the program.
+New students at will be enrolled in the Medical Insurance Billing and Coding program Version 2.0